Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 The phenotype of the plants was collected and is available in file [phenotype_sequenced_individuals.csv](data/phenotype_sequenced_individuals.csv).
 For more details on how the phenotypic traits were measured see the publication methods.

+The figures showing the distribution of the phenotypes and the difference between admixture groups are produced with the script [phenotype_analyses_plots.R](code/phenotype_analyses_plots.R).

 ## Pipeline

 ### Reads preparation